List of non-coherent units of measurement: Luminous flux: watt equivalent

 With the phaseout of the incandescent lamp in the United States and European Union in the early 21st century, manufacturers and sellers of more energy-efficient lamps have compared the visible light output of their lamps to commonly used incandescent lamp sizes with the watt equivalent or watt incandescent replacement (usually with a lowercase w as a unit symbol, as opposed to capital W for the actual wattage).
 1 watt incandescent replacement corresponds to 15 lumens.
 Thus, a 72-watt halogen lamp, a 23-watt compact fluorescent lamp and a 14-watt light-emitting diode lamp, all of which emit 1500 lumens of visible light, are all marketed as "100 watt incandescent replacement" (100w).

 Flow: Amazon River

 The volume of discharge of the Amazon River sometimes used to describe large volumes of water flow such as ocean currents.
 The unit is equivalent to 216,000 m3/s.

 Flow: Sverdrup

-One Sverdrup (Sv) is equal to 1,000,000 cubic metres per second (264,000,000 USgal/s).
+One sverdrup (Sv) is equal to 1,000,000 cubic metres per second (264,000,000 USgal/s).
 It is used almost exclusively in oceanography to measure the volumetric rate of transport of ocean currents.

+Speed: Bubnoff unit

+The Bubnoff unit is defined as 1 µm/year, or one millimeter per 1,000 years.
+It is employed in geology to measure rates of lowering of earth surfaces due to erosion.